MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-compatibilityvector.md

 SCVMM needs to do these steps to determine whether a VM is compatible with a host.

 **To determine whether a VM is compatible with a host**

 1. Iterate through all of the **Msvm\_CompatibilityVector** elements for the VM.
-2. For each **Msvm\_CompatibilityVector** element, use the compatibility operation specified in **CompareOperation** to compare the VM’s hardware compatibility vector with the corresponding compatibility vector for the host.
+2. For each **Msvm\_CompatibilityVector** element, use the compatibility operation specified in **CompareOperation** to compare the VM s hardware compatibility vector with the corresponding compatibility vector for the host.
 3. If the all of the **Msvm\_CompatibilityVector** elements from the VM are deemed compatible, the VM is compatible with the host (from a processor feature perspective).

 ## Requirements